 - Reduces the risk of side effects (e.g., pain, swelling, and scarring)

-Laser Therapy Risks
+Laser Therapy Results

 Like any medical procedure, laser therapy comes with risks of certain side effects.
 They vary depending on the laser therapy type, device, the treated condition, and the patient’s medical status.